unklpete/foreveralone/README.md

 WHAT IT DOES:
 - Posts unhinged, relatable comedy about being alone in the digital age
-- Responds to mentions with chaotic, in-character energy
+- Responds to mentions with chaotic, in-character energy (not activated yet)
 - Generates content using Groq API (fast inference for fast spirals)
 - Runs on random intervals (2-6 hours) because consistency is for people with healthy relationships